FullQueueDeveloper/FullQueueDeveloper/README.md

 I build a subway app for NYC.
 Download the app for iOS and Android. https://underway.nyc

 I build open-source developer tools in Swift.
-1. Swish is "npx for Swift" https://github.com/FullQueueDeveloper/Swish
+1. SPX is "npx for Swift" https://github.com/FullQueueDeveloper/SPX
 2. Sh runs a command-line tools from Swift https://github.com/FullQueueDeveloper/Sh
 3. FQAuth is a Sign-in with Apple server https://github.com/FullQueueDeveloper/FQAuth